syncfusion-content/wpf-docs/wpf/GroupBar/Adding-Content-to-GroupBar-Item.md

-> Note: To display the GroupView Item, you must already have a GroupView control in which you are going to add the GroupView Item.
+N> To display the GroupView Item, you must already have a GroupView control in which you are going to add the GroupView Item.